-- Apply two more layers of polycrylic.
+- Apply the process to add one (or two if needed) more layers of polycrylic.

 As you might have figured out, polycrylic needs to be applied with care.
-It is ideal for wooden tables and desk as the finish leaves a durable protective coating that will help prevent damages on the surface.
+It is ideal for wooden tables and desks as the finish leaves a durable protective coating that will help prevent damages on the surface.

 What is Polyurethane?

 Another popular choice when it comes to protective finish is polyurethane.
 Polyurethane comes in both water-based and oil-based types.
 It also comes in two varieties which is the satin or gloss finish similar to polycrylic.
 Let us first take a look at the water-based variation of polyurethane and discover its strengths as well as its weaknesses.

 Water-based polyurethane is transparent and leaves little to no odor when applied.
 It is also significantly less toxic.
 Water-based polyurethane dries faster and is an ideal choice for indoor furniture or surfaces that are not constantly bombarded by extreme temperatures like picture frames, desks, bookshelves, and side tables.